willhowes/CV/README.md

 In week 5 of the course at Makers, having had only a very basic grasp of Javascript previously, I was able to become competent in testing in Javascript in just a few days with little guidance from the coaches.
 In the same week, I learned how to test drive in Python in a matter of hours.
 This shows I can learn quickly and effectively by myself.

-##### I help my teams succeed
+#### I help my teams succeed

-Not long ago I had only a very basic understanding of agile working.
-Now, this has become almost second nature to me, as we have used agile working tools in our group work at Makers.
-I understand the benefits that tools such as stand-ups, retros and sprints can have on improving a team's communication and focus on goals.
+At Makers we have learned and practiced agile working tools such as stand-ups, retros and sprints.
+By encouraging the use of these practices, together with using my coding and communication skills, I make valuable contributions to the teams I work in.

-When I work in teams, and particularly when pair programming, I always communicate the reasoning behind the code I am writing.
-This means that other team members can understand the code I have written and easily implement changes where necessary.
+When planning, pair programming or mob-programming in teams, I will communicate clearly.
+This means that other team members can easily understand the reasoning behind my contributions to planning and the code itself.

+#### Technologies I have regularly used

 I can learn new technologies and programming concepts quickly.
 Some of the languages, frameworks, tools and concepts I have learned in the relatively short time I have been coding include: Object Orientated Programming, Test Driven Development, the Model-View-Controller pattern, Domain Modelling, Ruby, Ruby-on-Rails, Rspec, Capybara, Python, Javascript, Jasmine, jQuery, Ajax requests, HTML, CSS, Sinatra, Postgres, SQL, Github, Heroku, Travis CI.